ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 {: .output}

 Notice that the name of our new branch has appeared next to latest commit.
-HEAD is still pointing master however denoting that we have created a new branch but we're not using it yet.
+HEAD is still pointing main however denoting that we have created a new branch but we're not using it yet.
 This looks like:

 ![Git collaborative]({{ site.baseurl }}/fig/branch2.png